mahletbogale/mahi_project_one/README.md

-# project choice
+# Project Choice

- Flashcards.
+ Flashcards

-## project description
+## Project Description

 My APP is called LuLubaby First Word .It is a Flashcards